sijingzhangzsj0604/docs/docs/cloud/getting-started/send-requests-to-verify.md

 ---
-title: Test the HTTPBIN Application and API
+title: Test the HTTPBIN Service and API
 reading_time: auto
 show_feedback: true
 ---

-Now you created the HTTPBIN Application and a JSON API for it.
+Now you created the HTTPBIN Service and a JSON API for it.
 Let's send a request to verify if it's working.

 ```shell
 curl http://127.0.0.1:9080/v1/json -H 'Host: cloud.httpbin.org' -v